 Through and intergovernmental agreement with the City and County of Denver, the BID enhances basic City wide services through the District.The BID contracts with the Downtown Denver Partnership for management services.Through DDP, the BID’s work plan is implemented.

-There are approximately 370(need to check) private commercial property owners in the BID.
+As of 2014, there are 420 private commercial property owners in the BID.
 The BID’s boundaries extend from Speer Boulevard to 20th Street, and from Wewatta Street to Grant Street.

 Delivery of enhanced services on the Lower Downtown extension of the 16th Street Mall began on January 1, 2002, with core cleaning and maintenance services extended to the remainder of the 120-block district on May 1, 2002.